oracle/python-oracledb/doc/src/api_manual/module.rst

     should be a string.
 This value is only used inthe python-oracledb Thick mode.

-    The ``shardingkey`` parameter is expected to be a list of strings, numbers, bytes or dates that identifies the database shard to connect to.
-This value is only used in the python-oracledb Thick mode.
+    The ``shardingkey`` parameter and ``supershardingkey`` parameters, if specified, are expected to be a sequence of values which identifies the database shard to connect to.
+The key values can be a list of strings, numbers, bytes, or dates.
+These values are only used in the python-oracledb Thick mode and are ignored in the Thin mode.
+See :ref:`connsharding`.

-    The ``supershardingkey`` parameter is expected to be a list of strings, numbers, bytes or dates that identifies the database shard to connect to.
-    This value is only used in the python-oracledb Thick mode.

     The ``debug_jdwp`` parameter is expected to be a string with the format `host=<host>;port=<port>` that specifies the host and port of the PL/SQL